Have you ever wondered what happens if you eat the leaves of tea instead of only making tea from them? Is it good for you? Do they taste good?

-In this blog post, we will explore the pros and cons of eating tea leaves.
+So, in this post I’ve gathered the pros and cons of eating tea leaves.

-And if you decide to try it, you’ll find some tips on how to choose the best ones for eating and how to prepare them.
+And in case you decide to try it, some tips on how to choose the best ones for eating and how to prepare them.

 Are tea leaves edible?

 Yes, tea leaves are safe to eat; the tea plant Camellia sinensis isn’t toxic for humans (nor cats or dogs).